Legislation Details

 3. Home care shifts totaling more than 12 hours in any 24-hour period.

-2. A home care employer must maintain consent records in their original format and provide such consent records to the department in their original format or a machine-readable electronic format as set forth in rules of the department.
+2. A home care employer must maintain records in their original format and provide such records to the department in their original format or a machine-readable electronic format as set forth in rules of the department.

 § 20-1293 Notice of rights. a.
 The commissioner shall develop a notice to inform home care employees of their rights under this subchapter and the manner in which violations of this subchapter may be enforced.
-Such form notice shall be posted on the department’s website and provided to any person upon request.
+Such notice shall be posted on the department’s website and provided to any person upon request.
 Such notice shall be made available in a downloadable format on the department’s website in accordance with the requirements for language access as described in chapter 11 of title 23.
 The department shall update such notice if any changes are made to the requirements of this subchapter or as otherwise deemed appropriate by the commissioner.

 b.
-1. A home care employer shall provide each home care employee with a copy of the notice required by subdivision a of this section in English and in the preferred language of such home care employee, if the commissioner has made the notice available in that language.
+A home care employer shall provide each home care employee with a copy of the notice required by subdivision a of this section in English and in the preferred language of such home care employee, if the commissioner has made the notice available in that language.
 Such notice shall be provided to each home care employee at the commencement of employment.
-For home care employees who were employed prior to the effective dates of provisions of this subchapter establishing their rights, the notice shall be provided within 30 days of the effective date of the local law that established each such right.
+For home care employees who were employed prior to the effective dates of the provisions of this subchapter establishing their rights, the notice shall be provided within 30 days of the effective date of the local law that established each such right.

 c.
 A home care employer that willfully violates the notice requirements of this section shall be subject to a civil penalty in an amount not to exceed $50 for each home care employee who was not given appropriate notice pursuant to this section.